 |

-This is what creates a spray cliff environment.
+The splashing water is what creates the spray cliff environment.

 |